aiprasadk/Shield-Insurance/README.md

 Shield Insurance, renowned for its commitment to customer care and security, sought to enhance its strategic capabilities by leveraging its vast datasets.
 The goal was clear: transform raw data into a dynamic Power BI dashboard, providing real-time, actionable insights into crucial business performance indicators.

-AtliQ Technologies was tasked with this pilot project to showcase its expertise in delivering tailored analytical solutions.
+AtliQ Technologies was tasked with this internship project to showcase its expertise in delivering tailored analytical solutions.
 This repository details the journey from data acquisition to insightful visualization, proving our capability to meet Shield Insurance's specific needs.

 ---

-## ✨ Project Goals & Deliverables (The "ASK") ✨
+## ✨ Project Goals & Deliverables ✨

-This pilot project focuses on delivering a robust Power BI dashboard that provides comprehensive insights into:
+This internship project focuses on delivering a robust Power BI dashboard that provides comprehensive insights into:

 ### Key Performance Metrics at a Glance:
 * **Total Customers:** A clear count of the customer base.